 - £4.99/month for Student Membership

-- Free to listen to Beats 1 without subscription
+- Free to listen to Apple Music 1 without a subscription

 Conclusion: Apple Music is a single app that combines your music, a streaming service and a worldwide live radio station.
 Everything lives in one place, so you can stream anything choose or you can let Apple Music choose for you.

 What is it?: Spotify has been around since 2008 and as of 2021, boasts 406 million users, 180 million of which pay for Spotify Premium.
 The rest subscribe to Spotify's free tier, which limits music quality and plays adverts every few songs.
 The free tier also excludes users from some other Premium features such as being able to download music for playing offline or using Spotify Connect.

 There's access to over 82 million songs, 3.6 million podcasts, ready-made playlists and Spotify Radio, whether you're on the Free or Premium tier and you can add purchased music into Spotify using your computer, though you have to add them manually so it's not as simple as Apple Music for this feature.

 Spotify learns as you listen and through associations, makes recommendations based on your tastes.
 There is also Facebook integration so you can follow your friends to see what they're listening to and there's Chromecast and Chromecast Audio support, allowing you to turn speakers into smart connected players.
 Meanwhile, Spotify Connect (Premium tier only) allows you to play Spotify through compatible speakers.